Fantastical vs Apple Calendar (2026): Is Fantastical Worth $57/Year?

 You manage multiple calendars (Google + Outlook + iCloud), travel internationally, want natural language event creation, or need scheduling links without paying for Calendly separately.

-You have simple calendar needs, use only iCloud or one other calendar account, and do not need scheduling links or natural language input.
-It is free and works great for most people.
+You have simple calendar needs, use only iCloud or one other calendar account, and don't need scheduling links or natural language input.
+It's free and works great for most people.

 Frequently Asked Questions